Tan Chor Jin: Forensic evidence

-Having received the murder weapon, the scientists from the Health Sciences Authority, Vicky Chow and Lim Chin Chin (unrelated to Lim Hock Soon or Lim Choon Chwee), test fired the gun and ascertained that it was indeed the same gun which Tan used to kill Lim Hock Soon, after matching the spent cartridges to the gun.
+Having received the murder weapon, the scientists from the Health Sciences Authority, Vicky Chow and Lim Chin Chin, test fired the gun and ascertained that it was indeed the same gun which Tan used to kill Lim Hock Soon, after matching the spent cartridges to the gun.
 The two scientists had also reconstructed the crime scene based on the different locations of where they found the cartridge cases and gunshot residue.
 It was deduced that when Lim was shot six times, one of the shots hit the chair, while as for the rest of the shots, Lim was possibly moving around the room when he was shot.
 Although she was unable to decipher the full sequence of how the six shots were fired, Dr Lim Chin Chin deduced that the final shot was the one at the victim's right temple, which was fired near the doorway of Lim Hock Soon's study.
 She stated that if it was one of the initial shots, there would have been traces of blood flowing down the head and neck and onto the collar of Lim's shirt; instead, there was little blood found nearby the wound.